JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7934 days**.

-And here is a just a random fact -  **A mole can dig a tunnel three hundred feet long in a single night**.
+And here is a just a random fact -  **The body of the average baby is 75% water**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)